-- A. Comply with manufacturer's written instructions for storing, handling, and installing joint assemblies and materials unless more stringent requirements are indicated. - B. Proceed with work only when existing and forecast weather and temperature of concrete substrate will permit work in accordance with manufacturer's recommendations. - C. Cease material installation under adverse weather conditions, or when temperatures are outside manufacturers recommended limitations for installation, or when temperature of work area or substrate are below 40°F. - D. Terminate ends of expansion joints by extending beyond face of columns/walls and upturn 45 deg (incidental).
-Verify requirements in field with Engineer. - E. Seal all openings to occupied spaces to prevent cleaning materials, solvents, and fumes from infiltration.
+- A. Comply with manufacturer's written instructions for storing, handling, and installing joint assemblies and materials unless more stringent requirements are indicated. - B. Proceed with work only when existing and forecast weather and temperature of concrete substrate will permit work in accordance with manufacturer's recommendations. - C. Cease material installation under adverse weather conditions, or when temperatures are outside manufacturers recommended limitations for installation, or when temperature of work area or substrate are below 40 deg F. - D. Terminate exposed ends of joint assemblies with factory-fabricated termination devices. - E. Seal all openings to occupied spaces to prevent cleaning materials, solvents and fumes from infiltration.
 All protective measures and/or ventilating systems required to prevent infiltration are incidental to this Work. - F. Clean off excess material and material smears adjacent to joints as work progresses using methods and materials approved by manufacturer.

-- A. Field Tests and Inspections: Prior to opening to traffic, test joint seal for leaks by observing during rain event or maintaining continuously wet.
+- A. Field Tests and Inspections: Prior to opening to traffic, test joint seal for leaks by maintaining continuously wet for 12 hours.
 Repair leaks revealed by examination of seal underside.
-Repeat test and repairs until all leaks stopped. - B. Manufacturer Services: Provide qualified manufacturer's technical representative for periodic inspection of Work at critical time of the installation, including but not limited to pre-concrete formwork and placement site meetings, block out inspection, surface defect repair, surface preparation, metal work, expansion gland installation, and waterproofing system installation.
+Repeat test and repairs until all leaks stopped. - B. Manufacturer Services: Provide qualified manufacturer's technical representative for periodic inspection of Work at critical time of the installation, including but not limited to pre-concrete formwork and placement site meetings, block out inspection, surface defect repair, surface preparation, metal work, expansion gland installation and waterproofing system installation.